 About Renee Bracey Sherman

-Renee Bracey Sherman is the co-author of LIBERATING ABORTION: Claiming Our History, Sharing Our Stories, and Building the Reproductive Future We Deserve, co-host of the podcast The A Files: A Secret History of Abortion, and the founder of We Testify, an organization dedicated to the leadership of people who have abortions.
+Renee Bracey Sherman is the co-author of LIBERATING ABORTION: Claiming Our History, Sharing Our Stories, and Building the Reproductive Future We Deserve, and the founder of We Testify, an organization she led for ten years, dedicated to the leadership of people who have abortions, and she co-hosted the podcast The A Files: A Secret History of Abortion.
 She has been hailed as the ‘Beyoncé of Abortion Storytelling.’
 She’s a Chicago-born, midwest-raised activist, writer, and reproductive justice activist committed to the visibility and representation of people who have abortions in media and pop culture with a particular focus on the intersection of race, class, and gender identity.
-Her work is so influential that the right-wing website Twitchy recognizes her as “the queen of all abortions” and once wrote that Renee “never met an abortion she didn’t love.”
+Her work is so influential that an right-wing website recognized her as “the queen of all abortions” and once wrote that Renee “never met an abortion she didn’t love.”

 It’s true, Renee loves everyone who had abortions.